 Where reliable measurements are not available, we calculate waste based on weight sampling and by counting waste containers leaving our premises.
 Although local municipalities most often carry out sorting and recycling, we report all waste as going to landfill unless we have robust evidence.
 For this reason, performance against our waste target is linked to our reporting locations.

-In the UK, we provide information on packaging waste in line with the UK government’s Producer Responsibility Obligations (Packaging Waste) Regulations 2007.
-As a member of the Biffpack compliance scheme, we report the amount of obligated packaging (as defined in the Packaging Waste Regulations) we generate through selling, pack and fill and importation of our products.
+We work to reduce packaging waste from our physical products.
+In the UK, we provide information on packaging waste in line with the UK government’s Extended Producer Responsibility Regulations.
+As a member of the Biffpack compliance scheme, we report the amount of obligated packaging (as defined in the regulations) we generate through selling, pack and fill and importation of relevant products.

 Paper

-The quantity of production paper purchased in 2024 decreased by 16% over 2023 and by 71% since 2010 as we deliver more of our products online, reflecting a circular economy approach to conducting our business.
+The quantity of production paper purchased in 2025 decreased by 11% over 2024 and by 74% since 2010 as we deliver more of our products online, reflecting a circular economy approach to conducting our business.
+In 2025, we reviewed the RELX Paper Policy maintaining our commitment to avoiding deforestation and other environmental impacts through the purchase of sustainably sourced papers.

 Impacts in our value chain